 Acquiring credit union: Use some homepage space to post a welcome graphic that links to a co-branded communication page.
 This page should include a summary welcoming the new members and explaining how the merger is best for everyone.
 It should also include a timeline of events and instructions for the new members.

 Even if the instructions at the time of the announcement are as simple as “you don’t need to do anything at this time.
 You will be contacted regarding the details of your accounts prior to any action taking place.”
-Update this page with current information through the merger.
+Update this page with current information throughout the merger.

 Acquired credit union: Use significant homepage space to address the merger.
 Have that banner link to a page that offers a summary explanation about how the merger is best for everyone involved.
 Then, include a call-to-action (CTA) button linking to the acquiring credit union’s hosted, co-branded page mentioned above.